-Dr. Charmaine Yoest is a Vice President of the Heritage Foundation, where she leads the Institute for Family, Community and Opportunity.
-This includes work on domestic policy issues including health care and welfare reform, education policy, family formation, women’s issues and religious liberty.
+Dr. Charmaine Yoest was a visiting fellow for The Heritage Foundation's Institute for Economic Freedom.
+She was previously a vice president of The Heritage Foundation, where she led the Institute for Family, Community and Opportunity.
+This included work on domestic policy issues including health care and welfare reform, education policy, family formation, women’s issues, and religious liberty.

 Dr. Yoest began her career working in the White House for President Ronald Reagan in Presidential Personnel and later served as a Senior Advisor to Governor Huckabee’s 2008 Presidential Campaign.
 She was a surrogate for the Trump-Pence 2016 campaign.
 She also served as President and CEO of Americans United for Life.
 During her tenure, the public interest law firm grew significantly, more than tripling its budget and donors.